grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/02 DataDog.md

 Save the DataDog configuration for the current organization.

-Now, you can use the [test builder](/test-authoring/test-builder) to enable the integration for a new or existing test on the organization.
+Note that configuring the DataDog settings for an organization does not enable the integration.
+You have to enable it manually for each test using the [test builder](/test-authoring/test-builder).

+now, create a new test with the test builder or select a test - previously created with the test builder. click the `cloud apm` option on the test builder sidebar to enable the integration for the test.

 ![Cloud APM - DataDog Test Builder UI](images/datadog-cloud-app-testbuilder.png)